This astrophysicist has an audacious plan to stop wildfires

 Can eyes in the sky help stop wildfires like those now devastating parts of California?

 Carl Pennypacker thinks so.
-An astrophysicist at the University of California, Berkeley, he is leading a team of researchers working to develop a system of geosynchronous satellites, aerial drones, piloted aircraft and fire towers — all equipped with high-tech sensors and infrared cameras designed to spot wildfires at the earliest possible moment, before they grow out of control.
+The University of California, Berkeley astrophysicist is leading a team of researchers working to develop a system of geosynchronous satellites, aerial drones, piloted aircraft and fire towers — all equipped with high-tech sensors and infrared cameras designed to spot wildfires at the earliest possible moment, before they grow out of control.

 "We are in a golden age of fire detection," says Pennypacker.
 "We should be taking advantage of all of this good stuff to protect our planet and its people.”